junjun-25/lakbay-rover-mechanical-manipulator/README.md

                        REQUIRES nvs_flash esp_wifi esp_eth esp_netif lwip driver)
 ```

-cd ../.. or go back with the Mechanical manipulator directory
+cd ../.. or go back with the Mechanical manipulator directory <br>

 then run the ff: